cjf8899/SSD_ResNet_Pytorch/README.md

 |    this repo - ResNet18   | 70.1 |
 |    this repo - ResNet101   | 77.5 |

-The ssd paper used Xavier after the base network(VGG), but did not use Xavier because this repo used relu.
+The SSD paper used Xavier after the base network(VGG), but did not use Xavier because this repo used relu.

 Other experiments..